-The Ministry of Environment and Waters is the competent authority that implements the radiological monitoring of the environment in Bulgaria including the regions of former uranium production comprising also the region of the town of Buhovo and the village of Eleshnitsa under an overall radiation monitoring programme.
+The Ministry of Environment and Waters is the competent authority that implements the radiological monitoring of the environment in Bulgaria including the regions of former uranium production.

 The MOEW's national programme consists of six regional programmes.
-The execution of these regional programmes is entrusted to the EEA's Burgas, Vratsa, Varna, Stara Zagora, Montana, and Pleven offices.
-These were not part of the present verification.
+The execution of these regional programmes is entrusted to the regional branches of the Executive Environment Agency (EEA) in Burgas, Vratsa, Varna, Stara Zagora, Montana, Plovdiv and Pleven.
+With the exception of Burgas and Plovdiv these were not part of the present verification.

-6.2.2 Environmental Executive Agency (EEA)
+6.2.2 Executive Environment Agency (EEA)

-The Ministry of Environment and Water (MOEW), through the Environmental Executive Agency (EEA) and its regional bodies (Regional Inspection of Environment and Water - RIEW) carries out a specialized radiation monitoring in the country.
+The Ministry of Environment and Water (MOEW), through the Executive Environment Agency (EEA) and its regional bodies (Regional Inspection of Environment and Water - RIEW) carries out a specialised radiation monitoring in the country.

-The National system for environmental radiological monitoring (not part of this verification) aims at early detection of the deviations from the radiation parameters' permissible levels in the main components of the environment - air, water and soil.
-The EEA follows levels of radioactivity in the environment both on-line and off-line:
+The national system for environmental radiological monitoring aims at early detection of the deviations from the radiation parameters' permissible levels in the main components of the environment - air, water and soil.
+The EEA follows levels of radioactivity in the environment both online and off-line: